braph-software/BRAPH-2/tutorials/general/tut_ba/test_readme.md

 ## Upload the Brain Atlas

-In the GUI launched in the previous step, you have a menu that can be used to import a brain atlas (\Figref{fig:03}b) either by loading one of the already-available atlases in the BRAPH 2.0 folder \fn{atlases} (\Figref{fig:03}c) or by loading a file you have created.
-In this example, we are uploading the Desikan atlas (\Figref{fig:03}d).
+In the GUI launched in the previous step, you have a menu that can be used to import a brain atlas (Figure 03 b) either by loading one of the already-available atlases in the BRAPH 2.0 folder \fn{atlases} (Figure 03 c) or by loading a file you have created.
+In this example, we are uploading the Desikan atlas (Figure 03 d).

-You can change the ID, name, and notes of the brain atlas (as shown in \Figref{fig:04}a) as well as the IDs, labels, coordinates, and notes of the brain regions (\Figref{fig:04}b).
+You can change the ID, name, and notes of the brain atlas (as shown in Figure 04 a) as well as the IDs, labels, coordinates, and notes of the brain regions (Figure 04 b).

 ![Edit the brain atlas information](fig04.png)
  > In the brain atlas GUI: